By Isis Darios

 HelloShift helps modern hoteliers go digital with an easy-to-use all-in-one platform that includes flexible and automated guest messaging, staff collaboration, housekeeping management, and more.

-Guesthub is a Guest Experience Management System that enhances the interaction between your guests and internal staff, improving efficiency, accountability, and traceability of every request made.
+Guesthub is a Guest Experience Management System that enhances the interaction between your guests and internal staff, improving the efficiency, accountability, and traceability of every request made.

 GuestTalk creates an instant and direct connection between guests and properties, allowing them to send requests via smartphone and properties to promote their services directly to guests.